5 tips to safely dose and enjoy high-THC cannabis edibles

 With experience come the comforts of familiarity, and with time, it becomes easier to feel at peace with your surroundings when consuming edibles.
 Until then, gather the people and things you love most and enjoy all the bliss, relaxation, relief, and laughter edibles have to offer in a secure, cozy place.

 If you do become uncomfortably high despite following these guidelines, don’t panic!
-Read through our 8 Ways to Counteract a Too-Intense Cannabis High, and know that trial-and-error is often an integral part of finding that perfect experience.
+Read through our 8 ways to sober up from being high, and know that trial-and-error is often an integral part of finding that perfect experience.